datafold-dev/datafold/README.rst

 * `mathjax <https://www.mathjax.org/>`__ to display equations in the browser
 * `graphviz <https://graphviz.org/>`__ to render class dependency graphs
-* `pandoc <https://pandoc.org/index.html>`__ to convert between formats (required by `nbsphinx` extension that includes the tutorials to the web page).
+* `pandoc <https://pandoc.org/index.html>`__ to convert between formats (required by `nbsphinx` Sphinx extension that includes the Jupyter tutorials to the web page).

 In a Linux environment, install the packages with